Spring Youth Mountain Bike Camp

 Spring Girls Mountain Bike Camp

-New this year, through funding from Every Kid Can Play Grant, Bike Cochrane is offering a 5-week girls-only mountain bike camp at the Buffalo Bean Trails.
-We will have 6 spots for girls who are 11-15 years old looking to get comfortable on a mountain bike.
-This camp will be taught at a beginner level in a fun and welcoming environment.
-Our coach is a female PMBIA rider who has experience empowering girls and women through sports.
+Back for another year, through funding from Every Kid Can Play Grant, Bike Cochrane is offering a 5-week girls-only mountain bike camp at the Buffalo Bean Trails.
+We will have 6 spots for beginner girls, and 6 intermediate girls who are 12-15 years old looking to get comfortable on a mountain bike.

 Time: 6pm - 8pm